ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 const ain = new Ain('https://testnet-api.ainetwork.ai');

-// Import the account using private key from Step 3 const address = ain.wallet.addAndSetDefaultAccount('YOUR_PRIVATE_KEY');
+// import the account using private key from Step 3 const address = ain.wallet.addAndSetDefaultAccount('YOUR_PRIVATE_KEY');

 const appName = 'YOUR_APP_NAME'; // Use the app name from Step 5